 Are you shopping for new cookware and wondering if Pioneer Woman Cookware is worth buying?

-Ree Drummond, known as The Pioneer Woman, is best known for her cooking show on Food Network, award-winning blog, and cookbooks.
+Ree Drummond, better known as The Pioneer Woman, has a cooking show on Food Network, an award-winning blog, and several cookbooks.
 But her cookware is relatively new.

 In this Pioneer Woman cookware review, you’ll learn what the brand offers, how it looks and performs, how much it costs, and the downsides to consider before purchasing.